ftclausen/pom-maven-exclusions/README.md

 We are migrating from the deprecated Gradle "maven" plugin to the "maven-publish" plugin.
 The main impediment being we used to use `conf2ScopeMappings` to add dependencies and exclusions to the POM.
 The two issues are 1) the exclusions seem no longer available and 2) we can't add to the `test` Maven scope.
+I should also add that these dependencies and exclusions are being added to a custom dependency configuration.

 ## POM example